-In this section, we formalize the \texttt{MoBiSlice} quantization scheme and describe how we decompose a full precision weight into a set of composable low-bit slices, enabling a many-in-one representation for elastic precision.
+In this section, we formalize the \texttt{MoBiSlice} quantization scheme and describe how we decompose a full-precision weight into a set of composable low-bit slices, enabling a many-in-one representation for multiple precisions.

-\paragraph{Quantizer design for bit slice accumulation.} MoBiSlice requires that precision be adjustable by either accumulating residual bits or truncating them.
-To satisfy this property, we adopt a floor aligned mapping following the truncation ready quantization principle \cite{kim2025truncquant}, where a lower precision code is obtained by simply dropping least significant bits (LSB) rather than re-rounding.
-Concretely, for bit width $b$, scale $s$, and continuous zero point $z$, we quantize as
+\paragraph{Quantizer design for bit slice accumulation.} \texttt{MoBiSlice} requires that precision be adjustable by either accumulating residual bits or truncating them.
+To satisfy this property, we adopt a floor-aligned mapping following the truncation-ready quantization principle \cite{kim2025truncquant}, where a lower precision code is obtained by simply dropping least significant bits (LSB) rather than re-rounding.
+Concretely, for bit-width $b$, scale $s$, and continuous zero point $z$, we quantize as

 The floor operator enforces hierarchical nesting of integer codes, so switching bit width corresponds to adding or dropping bit slices without changing previously formed higher order bits.
 The $+0.5$ dequantization shift centers each bin, which reduces bias when residual slices are accumulated.